Individual Anger Management

 Anger is a negative emotion.
 You may have been taught that it’s all right to express positive emotions but not to express your anger or other uncomfortable emotions.
 Sometimes we never learn how to deal with our anger or how to constructively express our anger.

 One place to start is to explore what triggers your anger.
 Get a better understanding of what makes you frustrated or explosive.
 And then develop ways to keep yourself from boiling over.
 Another strategy is to develop positive ways to express your needs.
 Sometimes people boil over after they have kept silent for a long time.
-It’s important to learn how to express your needs in a positive manner that does not harm yourself, your family your children and even your coworkers.
+It’s important to learn how to express your needs in a positive manner that does not harm yourself, your family, your children and even your coworkers.
+An alternative way to perhaps stop yourself from bubbling up in anger is the use of marijuana.
+Many use cannabis for different mental health problems like anxiety and depression, and others find the plant helps them relax instead of being overwhelmed with anger.
+Click here if you’re interesed in using weed to control your angry outbursts, although ensure that you do thorough research before buying.

 If you feel that your anger is out of control, if it is negatively impacting your close relationships and on other important parts of your life, it might be time to talk to a therapist about learning how to control your anger through anger management Ottawa.
 Call us today and learn more how talking with a therapist can help you better manage your anger.